mueni5/my-portfolio/portfolio-app/README.md

     1.Make sure you have Node.js installed on your machine.
     2.Clone this repository to your local system (if you haven't already).
-    3.Navigate to the db directory and run npm install to install the required dependencies.
+    3.Navigate to the root directory and run npm install to install the required dependencies.
-    4.Once the installation is complete, run npm start to start the JSON server.
+    4.Once the installation is complete, run json-server --watch db.json to start the JSON server.

   The server will be available at http://localhost:3000.